hNao17/product-classification/data/product/README.md

 ### Train / Validation
 The trainval set consists of 260 initial images evenly distributed over 26 classes.
 The dataset’s size is further increased offline using data augmentation techniques such as including horizontal shifts, vertical shifts and shear transformations.
 The final trainval size is 1300 images.
-These images are then divided into train and validation images using a 70% / 30% split.
+These images are then divided into train and validation sets using a 70% / 30% split.

 A summary of the classes found in the trainval set is shown below.